 An educator, facilitator, entrepreneur, coach, and public speaker, Shakenna Williams ’94 also is a proud Babson College alumna.
-Currently, the director of global initiatives at the Center for Women’s Entrepreneurial Leadership (CWEL), Williams returned to Babson to serve as the deputy academic director for the Goldman Sachs 10,000 Small Businesses program from June 2015 through November 2018.
+Currently, executive director of the Center for Women’s Entrepreneurial Leadership (CWEL), Williams returned to Babson as the deputy academic director for the Goldman Sachs 10,000 Small Businesses program from June 2015 through November 2018, and later served as director of global initiatives for CWEL.
 Working at Bay Path College, the University of Massachusetts, and American International College, she has a true appreciation for higher education.
 Williams also earned three degrees spanning three decades, graduating from Babson in 1994, Oklahoma City University with a master’s degree in 2001, and Capella University with a doctorate in 2015.

 “I returned to Babson after I obtained my doctorate.
 I’m a proud 1994 graduate of Babson.
 Working at Babson in different roles the last five years, I have learned to adapt to the growing needs of incorporating technology into the learning experience.
 Working in the pandemic, I had to adjust to managing a fully remote team, work-life balance, and creating a virtual social life.”

 Part of your work is exploring new opportunities that build on CWEL assets to advance women-led entrepreneurship worldwide.
 What are some of those initiatives?

 “The new initiatives that were created under CWEL are the WIN Growth Lab, Black Women’s Entrepreneurial Leadership Program, CWEL webinar series, and two customized Women of Color partnership programs launching this spring.”

 What do you attribute the rise of women in leadership positions to?